matteoLorenzini/drone_MQTT/README.md

     ```bash
     docker cp srv4:/root/trajectory.kml .
     ```
-    Then you can move it to a folder shared between the ComnetsEmu VM and the host operating system to visualise it in the Google Earth application.
+    Finally, you can move it to a folder shared between the ComnetsEmu VM and the host operating system.
+This allows you to visualise nicely the trajetory in the Google Earth application.